 - not be full-time students;

-- not be claimed as a dependent on someone else’s return; and
+- not be considered a dependent for tax filing purposes; and

-- have adjusted gross income in 2016 under:
+- have adjusted gross income in 2019 over:

 Unlike the Earned Income Tax Credit (EITC), workers who don’t owe income tax cannot claim the Saver’s Tax Credit.
 Some moderate-income workers with children may get a larger EITC when they contribute to a retirement account through pre-tax salary deductions and claim the Saver’s Tax Credit.